fjodor-rybakov/discord-nestjs/README.md

 ### ℹ️ Using guards <a name="Guards"></a>

-To protect teams and events, use.
+To protect commands and events, use.
 The `canActive` function returns boolean.
 If one of the guards returns false, then the chain will stop there and the handler itself will not be called.

 ⚠️**Import `@UseGuards` from the `discord-nestjs` package**